raspberrypilearning/sensory-gadget/en/step_3.md

 title: Use tape to hold jumper wires in place
 ---

-Use sticky tape or electrical tape to hold jumper wires in place so that your device stays together.
+Use sticky tape or electrical tape to hold the jumper wires in place so that your device stays together.

 You can remove the tape later if you want to reuse the components.